AnsiblePilot — Master Ansible Automation

 By Luca Berton · Published 2024-01-01 · Category: installation

 Ansible vs ansible-core comparison.
-Understand the difference between the community package and the core engine, which to install, version mapping, and migration guide.
+Understand the difference between the community package and the core engine, which to install, version mapping.

 What's the Difference Between Ansible and ansible-core?